brightsonmacha/brightsonmacha/README.md

 ### Hi, I'm Brightson 👋

 - I'm a Software Engineer from Dar es Salaam, Tanzania.
-I have experience building and scaling mobile, web applications and services, experties in systems intergrations in various verticals.
+I have experience building and scaling mobile, and web applications and services, and expertise in systems integrations in various verticals.
 - I also enjoy building side projects in my free time.

 <br>